Back to D&N Index

 Rosemill Level Crossing.
 Looking towards Baldragon Station.
-Just up ahead was the connection into Auchrie siding
+Just up ahead was the connection into Auchrie

-up ahead there was a branch going northwards across the road and into the fertilizer works (to the left).
+distant signal up ahead there was a branch going northwards across the road and into the fertilizer works (to the left).

 From Craigmill Road the old quarry is now quite a dense forest and will eventually be hidden by the